rage/java-programming/data/part-7/2-algorithms.md

 <!-- Pahimmassa tapauksessa, eli tilanteessa missä alkiota ei löydy, algoritmi tekee taulukon koon verran vertailuja.
 Vaikkapa 10 miljoonaa arvoa sisältävässä taulukossa tämä tarkoittaa kymmentä miljoonaa vertailua.
 Jos tietoa haetaan useampia kertoja, kannattaa tehokkuutta yrittää parantaa.
  -->

  In the worst case scenario, i.e when the value searched for isn't found, the algorithm has to do as many comparisons as there are values in the array.
-In an array containing, say, 10 million values, this means 10 comparisons.
+In an array containing, say, 10 million values, this means 10 million comparisons.
 If we are doing more than one search, it makes sense to try and improve efficiency.

 ### Binary search (aka half-interval search or logarithmic search )